Justification by Faith and Christian Ethics

 in the restored

 dignity of God-given manhood and walk in "the way of the King's

 he presses his case to the Judge that he may gain those rights

 and titles.
-The verdict of justification sets him free to act.
+The verdict of justification and forgiveness sets him free to act.

 delivered out of the hand

 of the enemy that He may now serve God in holiness and righteousness